 - Contact Us

 The Portuguese Chamber of Commerce in the UK was founded in 1979 in order to promote trade and business between the UK and Portugal.
 Now, as we absorb the twin impacts of Brexit and Covid-19, the Chamber’s role as a business communication channel between the two countries is becoming more and more important.
 For a quick visual overview of our work, please see here

 The Chamber works to promote the interests of its members at all times.
-It does this by running a series of live and virtual events all year round, under three main themes: Moving to Portugal, Starting in the UK and the All Party Parliamentary Group on Portugal.
+It does this by running a series of live and virtual events all year round, under four main themes: Moving to Portugal, Starting in the UK, the Investors’ Circle and the All Party Parliamentary Group on Portugal.

 In 2016 the Chamber was involved in setting up the All Party Parliamentary Group (APPG) on Portugal.
 We are currently the Public Enquiry Point for the Group.